 Excited to buy a new home for you and your family?
 While purchasing a home is a fulfilling journey, you have to make sure that you understand the different real estate contingency clauses on the contract.

-These clauses give protection to both cash home buyers and sellers.
+These real estate clauses give protection to both cash home buyers and sellers.
 If the conditions are not satisfied, either party would be legally allowed to back out of the contract.
 Want to learn the top real estate clauses, what they mean, and how they can protect you?
 Check out the following article!

 Also known as mortgage contingency, the financing clause gives you enough time to look for a lender to purchase a home.
 So, in case the bank will not approve your application, the financing contingency allows you to back out of the real estate deal without the risk of being sued.
 Given the protection from the financing clause, you can also claim your deposit back.